 The dreaded day has arrived – the one where you routinely sit down and review your marketing statistics.
-You look at your low contact rate or your lack of social media interaction, and you groan.
+You look at your low marketing email open rate or your lack of scheduled consults, and you groan.

 “Why aren’t people connecting with me?” you think.
 “What am I missing that is keeping my ideal client from wanting to work with me?”